refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 Note usename is the same for OS and slurm.

+GrpTRESMins=cpu=10,mem=20 would make 2 different limits 1 for 10 cpu minutes and 1 for 20 MB memory minutes.
+This is the case for each limit that deals with TRES.
+To remove the limit -1 is used i.e. GrpTRESMins=cpu=-1 would remove only the cpu TRES limit.
+When dealing with Memory as a TRES all limits are in MB.

 Node QOS is weird.
 It seems the system takes each task as a node.
 Even more tasks are shared with the same node, the node count increases.
 Instead, try limit by cpu.
 Is cpu for cores or threades?
 Experiments: cpu in qos context is by cores, say `cpu=28` may limit to 56 threads.
 It is worth noting however, `--cpus-per-task` is given by threads (not sure now, there are conflicting evidence...)!
 Slurm seems to have a mix conception of cpu.

 QOS limit is more flexible to fine tune than account which cannot be changed unless deleting the user.
 Or by `sacctmgr modify user where user=example set defaultaccount=groupb`, to at least change the default group.

+`sacctmgr add coord names=blah`, users that can modify other users qos and so on.

 ### PAM module